 A/N: Alright, so Part Three!
 I'm excited, are you excited?
 If you aren't than you should be.
 Melomir continues into The Return of the King.
 If you're reading this note and wondering "Melomir?
 What the heck is a Melomir?" please stop now and read Parts One and Two before continuing.
 And I'd like to go ahead and give a nice hearty shout-out to JRR Tolkien and Peter Jackson and anyone else who might have been somehow involved in the making of the epicness that is Lord of the Rings and might want to sue me later.
 You guys are the best and none of this would be possible without you.
 And if you still plan on suing, knock yourselves out, I've got nothing to give you.

 Changing History: Second Chances

-The sun rose higher in the sky, but it was weak, covered by a growing darkness that boiled out of the east.
-The orcs relished in the dim light and pressed on further, pushing back the Ithilien Rangers bit by bit.
-Faramir fought until he was overwhelmed and then retreated.
-He ran toward a small alcove where he hoped to funnel the orcs and force them to face him one at a time.
-But when he passed through the stone archway, he saw that the alcove was already occupied.
+The sun rose higher in the sky, but it was weak, covered by a growing darkness boiling out of the east.
+The orcs relished in the dim light and pressed further, pushing back the Ithilien Rangers bit by bit.
+Faramir fought until he was overwhelmed and retreated toward a small alcove.
+He hoped to funnel the orcs, forcing them to face him one at a time, but when he passed through the stone archway, he saw that the alcove was already occupied.

 "Faramir!"
 Madril shouted in warning.

-At the last moment, Faramir threw himself to the side.
-The small knot of archers made quick work of the group of orcs that were pursuing him and finally the men were given a moment to breathe and assess their situation.
+Faramir threw himself to the side.
+The small knot of archers made quick work of the group of orcs pursuing him and finally they had a few precious moments to breathe and assess the situation.
 Faramir knew that it was grim.

-"We can't hold them."
-Madril said, "The city is lost."
+"We can't hold them," Madril said, ever the pragmatist, "The city is lost."

 And then he heard the horn sound.